hash-bang/async-chainable/README.md

 ----------
 Set the context used by async-chainable during subsequent function calls.
 In effect this sets what `this` is for each call.
-Omiting an argument or supplying a 'falsy' value will instruct async-chainable to use its own default context object.
+Omitting an argument or supplying a 'falsy' value will instruct async-chainable to use its own default context object.

 	asyncChainable()
 		.then({foo: fooFunc}) // `this` is async-chainables own context object